Baccarat: Tableau of drawing rules

 The croupier will deal the cards according to the tableau and the croupier will announce the winning hand, either the player or the banker.
 Losing bets will be collected and the winning bets will be paid according to the rules of the house.
 Usually, 1-to-1 even money will be paid on player bets and 19-to-20 on banker bets (even money with "5% commission to the house on the win").

-Should both the player and banker have the same value at the end of the deal the croupier shall announce "égalité — tie bets win."
+Should both the player and banker have the same total value at the end of the deal, the croupier shall announce "égalité — tie bets win."
 All tie bets will be paid at 8-to-1 odds and all bets on player or banker remain in place and active for the next game (the customer may or may not be able to retract these bets depending on casino rules).

 Casino provision

-In the US, the full-scale version of punto banco is usually played at large tables in roped off areas or private rooms separated from the main gaming floor.
+In the U.S., the full-scale version of punto banco is usually played at large tables in roped off areas or private rooms separated from the main gaming floor.
 The game is frequented by high rollers, who may wager tens or hundreds of thousands of dollars on a single hand.
 Minimum bets are relatively high, often starting at $100 and going as high as $500.
 Posted maximum bets are often arranged to suit a player.
 The table is staffed by a croupier, who directs the play of the game, and two dealers who calculate tax and collect and pay bets.
 Six or eight decks of cards are used, normally shuffled only by the croupier and dealers.
 The shoe is held by one of the players, who deals the cards on the instructions of the croupier according to the tableau.
 On a player win, the shoe moves either to the highest winning bettor, or to the next person in clockwise order around the table, depending on the casino's conventions.
 The shoe may be refused or the croupier may be requested to deal.

-About 91% of total income from Macau casinos in 2014 came from punto banco.